 It's more practical to look at health care as an annual expense incurred over 20-30 years than as a lump sum.
 For example, a couple might spend a total of $86,000 for cable TV in retirement.2 But when budgeting, they'd consider it a monthly expense of about $150, not a single large payment.
 The same holds true for health care.

 Premiums are relatively stable.
-As Figure 1 shows, Medicare premiums with prescription drug coverage account for nearly 75% of annual costs for the majority of retirees, no matter what type of coverage they have.
+As shown below, Medicare premiums with prescription drug coverage account for between 75% and 82% of annual health care costs for the majority of retirees, no matter what type of coverage they have.

 We suggest maintaining a liquid fund, like a savings account, with enough money to meet out-of-pocket expenses.
 Replenished annually, this fund can help retirees cope with out-of-pocket uncertainties.